-As described in the Interagency Agreement, between the Division of Medical Services (DMS,) the State Medicaid agency Agency), along with the Division of Aging, Adult, and Behavioral Health Services (DAABHS), and the Division of Provider Services and Quality Assurance (DPSQA), DAABHS and DMS will jointly share responsibility for oversight of the performance of the Independent Assessment Contractor, with DMS being ultimately accountable.
+As described in the Interagency Agreement, the Division of Medical Services (DMS) the State Medicaid Agency, along with the Division of Aging, Adult, and Behavioral Health Services (DAABHS), will jointly share responsibility for oversight of the performance of the Independent Assessment Contractor, with DMS being ultimately accountable.
 The contract provides for performance measures the Independent Assessment Contractor is required to meet.